-University departments are invited to apply for financial support to bring role models who are historically underrepresented in their field of expertise to Michigan Tech’s campus.
+With support from the State of Michigan’s King-Chávez-Park program, university departments are invited to apply for financial support to bring visiting scholars who provide underrepresented perspectives in their field of expertise to Michigan Tech’s campus.
 Visitors do not need to have a terminal degree or a faculty position to qualify for support.
-The Visiting Professor program dates correspond to the State of Michigan's fiscal year which runs from October 1 to September 30.
-Funding is applicable to programs scheduled during this time.
+Supported visits can be as short as an afternoon, or as long as an academic year; preference is given to longer visits.

 - Offer Michigan Tech students opportunities to interact with representatives from industry, education, government, and nonprofit organizations